A Fated Appointment with the Serenity Prayer

 It wasn't until the next day, as I was leaving the house and stuck my hand in my jacket pocket that I found the pencil.
 For the first time, I took a good look at it and was shocked to see in big, bold lettering, The Serenity Prayer.

 As I grew older and my responsibilities increased, I realized the old lady had been right.
 I was a worrier.
-But, in time and with application of the last line of the prayer, I learned better.
+But, with the passage of time, application of the last line of the prayer, and faith in the Father, I learned to handle life challenges with a measure of calm and deliberation.

 Many years later, I discovered The Serenity Prayer's connection with Alcoholics Anonymous.
 I had no idea.
 How appropriate this prayer is in relation to people battling substance addictions; people trying to take control of their lives.
-It is awesome to think of the many, many lives positively influenced by this simple prayer.
+It is awesome to think of the many, many lives positively influenced by the simple words.

 Whenever I've faced a critical juncture in my life, I've always thought of the prayer ... line by line.
 By critical, I mean real life changing situations: marriage, relocation, stay/leave a job.
 It helps me focus and make decisions.